2. Horizon Scanning Frameworks (PEST to STEEPS)

 While STEEP seems sufficient for much short-range organizational foresight, when one does longer-range technology or global foresight, I believe we must now add a sixth category, Science, to our analysis, whether we prefer to or not.
 We can also roughly rank these six categories in order of their speed of change and impact, and propose that STEEPS (Scientific-Technological-Environmental-Economic-Political-Social factors) is today a more useful scanning framework than STEEP for most long-range and global change.

 Thus STEEPS is our best acronym for top level scanning today, and we can call these six factors our Top Level Foresight Domains.
 A careful assessment of change leads us to recognize that general scientific knowledge is the most rapidly improving system on Earth today.
-If you don’t have basic science literacy, it is very hard to get basic foresight literacy, in the modern world.
+If you don’t have basic Science literacy, it is very hard to get basic foresight literacy, in the modern world.
 See Valentin Turchin’s brilliant The Phenomenon of Science (PDF) (1977) for more on that.
-Next comes our accelerating Technology, which is empowered by both by science and by creative experiment, as we discussed in Chapter 2, and only then come the other STEEPS factors, in a more arbitrary rank order.
+Next comes accelerating Technology, which is empowered by both by science and by creative experiment, as we discuss in Chapter 7.
+After we’ve properly understood S&T we’re ready to evaluate the other EEPS categories of change, presented in a more arbitrary rank order.
+Those, of course, are the most obviously human categories, the ones we tend to care most about, as biological beings.
+But as we said in Chapter 1, humans are both science-and-technology-improving and cooperative and competitive (interdependent) beings.
+Both processes are at the core of any good definition of humanity, and exactly how we differ from all other species on Earth.

 Yet while science seems particularly important to our future, it is often overlooked by foresight professionals at present.
 Many foresight programs typically teach only STEEP, leaving out Science, to their student’s detriment.
 But consider the many ways that the physical sciences, chemical sciences, life sciences, health sciences, materials sciences, computer sciences, information sciences and other sciences all empower or block the exponential growth and capacities of the various technologies we use today.
 If we are interested in the future of any potentially world-changing technology, we must look carefully at the science behind that technology to gauge its most realistic future impact.